acrlabs/www/acrl/posts/XXXX-XX-XX-packer-pipeline-eof.md

 ---

 On the pain scale, a root canal might be an eight.
 CI-related pain is an eleven.
-After months of successfully, if slowly,[^1] churning out AMIs for ACRL, my Packer pipeline started failing.
+After months of successfully, if slowly[^1], churning out AMIs for ACRL, my Packer pipeline started failing.
 But I write to you with hope.
 I am happy to report that after working through the Seven Stages of CI Grief I have finally fixed our AMI pipeline and did not leave the profession to raise goats.

-Six months and several millicores ago I built an AMI pipeline for ACRL.
+Six months and several millicores ago I [built an AMI pipeline](./2026-04-13-boy-ami-glad-to-see-you.md) for ACRL.
 We needed a way to automate builds for the SimKube AMI and SimKube GitHub Action Runner AMI.
-Each piece of our pipeline was carefully chosen and to this day mostly
-defensible: Ansible, Packer, and GitHub Actions.
+Each piece of our pipeline was carefully chosen and to this day mostly defensible: Ansible, Packer, and GitHub Actions.
 Simple and boring.
 One of these helpful tools was about to ruin my ~~week~~ month.

 ## The Seven Stages